The Kitten from Lizyukov Street: Kitten From Lizyukov Street Monument

 Komsomolkaya Pravda initiated a proposal to install the Kitten in Lizyukov Street monument in Vororenzh.
 Originally, the journalism faculty at VSU were the ones who started the idea.
 The newspaper would get the help of the administration of the Kominternovsky district.
 Ivan Obraztsov, was the founder of the board of trustees of the monument.
 The construction of the monument began through the help of sponsors.

 The newspaper recalled the editorial received plenty of drawings for the competition for the best design for the monument in 2003.
-In 5 December 2003, a monument dedicated to the heroes of the cartoon was installed.
+On 5 December 2003, a monument dedicated to the heroes of the cartoon was installed.
 Vasily the kitten is the first cartoon character to have a sculpture installed in Russia.
 The design was by a student from Voronezh whose project was bought to construction by famous Dikunov family of sculptors in Voronezh.
 The monument is popular among tourists.
 In 2007 Voronezh residents nominated the iron kitten at Lizyukov Street for the title of honorary citizen of the city.
 In 2009, the kitten was almost nominated for the title of unofficial symbol of Voronezh with just one percent difference in voting from the other nominee Peter the Great.
 Famous people to have visited the memorial include Alexey Lysenkov and actress Maria Berseneva, Coach Konstantin Sarsania of the Torch team admitted the kitten bought his football team good luck as stated at Soviet Sport.

 In 2005 the first prize for the All-Russian local history competition "Funny Monument" went to the monument.
 In 2013, the monument was also nominated at the contest of the visual symbol of the country "Russia 10".
 In 2012, thanks to the Kitten from Lizyukov Street, Voronezh appeared on the original map of Russia.

 March 2012, the monument was taken away for repair.
 Ivan Chukhnov, head of the Department of Culture, said: "Many people say vandalism, vandalism.
 We see it differently.
 That they loved it so much that everyone wanted to take a piece of the kitten to himself, so that he was near.
 Well, maybe it's funny, but that's how we feel about it.
 And at the same time, we found an opportunity to carry out a complete restoration.
 And I hope that in this form it will serve for many, many years."
 With support by the Department of Culture, the city with the workshop of Dikunov constructed a new stainless steel monument.
 The new additions included Kitten's nose having a pink color and Crow having new talons.